 Working remotely is not a panacea, of course.
 Research shows that productivity can decrease in the short term when workers go remote.
 For leaders, more people working from home more often, if not exclusively, creates a level of risk if the team isn’t proactively managed, says David Marzo, global vice president of solution design for Korn Ferry’s global Products business.
 “Many employees thrive on the physical environment and face-to-face collaboration,” he says.
 “The abrupt change can easily impact their engagement and feeling of being properly enabled to do their job.”
 He suggests leaders be in daily, frequent contact with remote employees.
 Another tip: translate some of the office’s culture to virtual work.
 For instance, if an office normally does face-to-face meetings, have participants turn on the cameras of their phones or devices when they are having work calls.
-It’s a practice that can apply for all sorts of virtual work, virus inspired or otherwise.
-“Then everyone is on a level playing field,” he says.
+It’s a practice that can apply for all sorts of virtual work, virus-inspired or otherwise.
+“Then everyone is on a level playing field,” Marzo says.

 All the remote work—along with vacant offices—could bring up another dilemma: keeping an organization’s property and networks secure.
-Thousands of workers who are used to an office network are now logging in from unfamiliar places on devices that may not be fully up-to- date with security features.
+Thousands of workers who are used to an office network are now logging in from unfamiliar places on devices that may not be fully up-to-date with security features.
 Corporate leaders need to increase vigilance at an organization’s security operations center, monitoring abnormal behavior since more employees will be mobile, says Bill Mayville, a Korn Ferry consultant and retired US Army lieutenant general who served as deputy commander at US Cyber Command.
 “Be extra cautious with emails and spear-phishing attempts using coronavirus themes,” he says.

 Leaders already struggle with engagement; surveys have shown that fewer than half of employees worldwide say they are “highly engaged” at work.
 That task is even tougher now as the coronavirus has employees not working in their usual spots or, worse, temporarily not working.

-Soliciting feedback through a pulse survey can give leaders information about what employee concerns are, and what actions would be most helpful to resolve those concerns, says Jennifer Streitwieser, an associate client partner at Korn Ferry and head of the firm’s US engagement and culture business.
-Just as critically, she says, it’s important to ensure employees are energized once the crisis has passed.
+Soliciting feedback through a pulse survey can give leaders information about what employee concerns are and what actions would be most helpful to resolve those concerns, says Jennifer Streitwieser, an associate client partner at Korn Ferry and head of the firm’s US engagement and culture business.
+Just as critically, she says, it’s important to ensure that employees are energized once the crisis has passed.
 Gathering employee feedback about what would be most helpful to them as life returns to normal will ensure that leaders and managers focus on the actions that will have the greatest impact.

 There are three keys to effective surveys, Streitwieser says: listen to employees, act on the feedback they provide, and, importantly, communicate “We hear you, and here’s what we’ve done based on your feedback.”

-Before the coronavirus appeared, many leaders were recognizing the power of prioritizing “purpose movement" issues over maximizing profits at their organizations.
-Indeed, explicitly stating a company’s purpose, and then having the organization revolve around that purpose, has actually been shown to increase employee engagement and, in some cases, increase profitability.
+Before the coronavirus appeared, many leaders were recognizing the power of prioritizing “purpose movement” issues over maximizing profits at their organizations.
+Indeed, explicitly stating a company’s purpose, and then having the organization revolve around that purpose, has actually been shown to increase employee engagement and, in some cases, profitability.

-One of the main questions critics have about the purpose movement is whether organizations will abandon their principles when the bottom line is on, well, the line.
+One of the main questions critics have about the purpose movement is whether organizations will abandon their principles when the bottom line is, well, on the line.
 But the best leaders are able to turn short-term tragedy that hurts their organizations into a sense of shared purpose and community that betters it in the long term.